 Application materials, references, an interview, academic background, and readiness for ministry provide a profile for consideration.
 To be considered for admission, applicants must be members of and provide references from a local church or other ecclesiastical body, and must remain in good standing in a church as a condition for enrollment each semester.
 In general, the Admissions Committee seeks students who are academically and emotionally prepared for theological education as evidenced by their Christian growth and discipleship demonstrated over three or more years since conversion, leadership potential, church involvement, and a balanced program of undergraduate studies.

 Campbell University Divinity School reserves the right to limit admission for any reason to insure the quality of the degree programs and to maintain the purposes for which the school was established.
 Additional documentation, including standardized test results and additional recommendation letters, may be requested from applicants to determine their readiness for graduate theological education.
 The Admissions Committee reviews all applications, determines eligibility, and makes recommendations for admission.
 Materials submitted in support of an application are not released for other purposes and cannot be returned to the applicant.

 Prior to making application to the Campbell University Divinity School, prospective students are encouraged to visit the campus and to get acquainted with the students, faculty, and academic programs.
 The Director of Admissions and the Deans will share the school’s approach to theological education and answer any questions.
 You may call 1-800-760-9827, extension 1830, to schedule an individual appointment.
-Prospective students are also encouraged to take advantage of our regularly scheduled visitation days.
+Prospective students are also encouraged to take advantage of our regularly scheduled open house events.

 Submit Application Materials